 Victorian Scottish Agate Silver Pin Brooch

-Among the most favored brooch styles of the Victorian era were the round, target-shaped designs.
-This particular target brooch is a fine example, meticulously inlaid stone-to-stone with agates of varying colors and patterns.
-The stones are set in silver, featuring the distinctive C-clasp closure typical of the period, a hallmark of authentic Victorian craftsmanship.
+This particular target brooch is a fine example.
+Meticulously inlaid stone to stone with agates of varying colors and patterns.
+The stones are set in silver.
+The brooch features the distinctive C-clasp closure typical of the period.
+A wonderful example of antique Victorian jewelry.

 Date: 1860s-1880s